AFLplusplus/AFLplusplus/docs/env_variables.md

     will cause problems in programs built with -Werror, simply because -O3 enables more thorough code analysis and can spew out additional warnings.
     To disable optimizations, set AFL_DONT_OPTIMIZE.
+    However if -O... and/or -fno-unroll-loops are set, these are not overriden.

   - Setting AFL_USE_ASAN automatically enables ASAN, provided that your compiler supports that.
 Note that fuzzing with ASAN is mildly challenging